Opening and Conference Welcome

 Rebecca Hogge, Randolph College

-Description: Today’s young alumni are, without a doubt, the hardest group to engage on the idea of giving back to their alma mater, financially.
+Today’s young alumni are, without a doubt, the hardest group to engage on the idea of giving back to their alma mater, financially.
 As another fundraising professional once said, “throw spaghetti to the wall and see what sticks.”
 In this session we will explore methods and opportunities for engaging young alumni, in a language that THEY understand.

-Collected Clips of Wisdom From a Year’s Worth of Zoom Conferences
+Favorite Clips of Wisdom From a Year’s Worth of Zoom Conferences

 Bob Burdenski, Robert Burdenski Annual Giving